Hippolytus Lutostansky

-Hippolytus Lutostansky (1835–1915), also transliterated as Lutostanski, Liutostanskii, J. J. Ljutostanski, Ippolit Iosifovich Lutostanskiĭ; Polish: Hipolit Lutostański, was a former Catholic priest of Polish extraction in the Russian Empire, a convert to the Russian Orthodox Church and an antisemite.
+Hippolytus Lutostansky (1835–1915), also transliterated as Lutostanski, Liutostanskii, J. J. Ljutostanski, Ippolit Iosifovich Lutostanskiĭ; Polish: Hipolit Lutostański, was a former Catholic priest of Polish extraction in the Russian Empire, a convert to the Russian Orthodox Church, and a noted antisemite.

 Biography

 He studied and was ordained a Catholic priest in Russia.
-He was defrocked for alleged offenses, including theft and embezzlement, which were later not proven.
+He was defrocked for alleged offenses, including sexual misconduct, theft and embezzlement, which were later not proven.
 Thereafter he converted to Russian Orthodoxy and joined a religious academy as a student.